youcefl/lfp/README.md

 | $\left[2^{64}-10^{10}, 2^{64}-1\right[$ | 200.867 | 71.364 | 45.911 | 30.781 | 21.050 | 16.361 | 16.497 | **225402976** |

 These timings were measured on an AMD EPYC 9R14, the compilation flags used are "-std=c++20 -O3 -march=native -mtune=native -DNDEBUG" (OS: Debian 12, compiler: g++ version 12.2).

+Please note that I interrupted my optimization effort as soon as the performance became acceptable and there is obviously room for improvement.
+Compared to the state of the art, i.e. primesieve, which has been optimized over the course of 15 years, LFP is two times slower.